bcgsc/pori_ipr_api/demo/README.md

 ```

-Whichever way you decide to do this, note that:
+Whichever way you decide to do this, note that if the database was dumped from an older version,

-- You can ignore the password parameters for now since they will not be kept anyway.

-- If the database was dumped from an older version, you may need to migrate the schema to ensure it is up to date first
+you may need to migrate the schema to ensure it is up to date first

 ```bash
 npx sequelize-cli db:migrate --url postgres://${USER}@localhost:5432/ipr_demo